exoexo-1/Real-Time-Caption-Generation-for-Visually-Impaired/README.md

 - 📱 Mobile and edge deployment (Jetson Nano / Raspberry Pi).
 - 🔁 Personalized user profiles and interaction history.
 - 🧠 Integration with LLaVA for richer multimodal interaction.

+## 🎬 Check out the video attachment where one of our team members demonstrates the project in action.

 ## 🙏 Acknowledgements